CRISIS LAB

 Research Interests: Suicidal gestures and escalation in borderline personality disorder population, crisis intervention, emotion regulation.

-Daniella Ekstein, MA
+Daniella Ekstein, M.A.

 Daniella Ekstein is a first-year doctoral student in the CRISIS Lab.
 She received her Bachelor of Arts degree from Toronto Metropolitan University in Toronto Canada, and her Master of Arts degree from Columbia University.
 Daniella's research focuses on suicidal thoughts and behaviors in adolescent and young adult populations who she has worked with in hospitals, schools, and outpatient programs.

-Research Interests: Research Interests: How social factors contribute to the development of suicidal thoughts and behaviors in adolescents and young adults.
+Research Interests: How social factors contribute to the development of suicidal thoughts and behaviors in adolescents and young adults.
 Prevention, early risk detection, and real-time risk elevation through novel assessment measures (EMA, digital phenotyping, smartphone use tracking).

 Becca Spigel, B.A.